jiangyc2024/NumCSE/Assignments/Deployment/HOW_TO_DEPLOY.md

 # Update the assigment bundle list (edit assignment_list.json)

-Add a new problem sheet by adding a new entry into the "ProblemSheet" array.
+1. Add a new problem sheet by adding a new entry into the "ProblemSheet" array.
-Give a name for the problem sheet and a list of files in "problems".
-The path is relative to the "assignment_dir" path.
-The working dir is where all bundles will be created.
+2. Give a name for the problem sheet and a list of files in "problems".
+3. The path is relative to the "assignment_dir" path.
+4. The "working dir" is where all bundles will be created.
-The "cmake" entry specifies the cmake header to use (do not edit).
+5. The "cmake" entry specifies the cmake header to use (do not edit).
-The "include" field specifies files and folders that are included in every bundle.
+6. The "include" field specifies files and folders that are included in every bundle.

 # Deploy